top of page

 My artistic practice centers on cross-cultural dialogue and interdisciplinary collaboration, with a focus on visual and physical storytelling -- where performance becomes a shared experience between the stage and the audience, and where storytelling happens as much through presence as through words.

-I also produce my own work, supporting original experimental projects from development to full production.
+I also produce my own work and support original experimental projects from development to full production.

 Selected Credits